IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/csv-tsv.rst

 Ingest of Comma-Separated Values and Tab-Separated Values files as tabular data.
 --------------------------------------------------------------------------------

-Dataverse will make an attempt to turn CSV and TSV files uploaded by the user into tabular data, using the `Apache CSV parser <https://commons.apache.org/proper/commons-csv/>`_.
+Dataverse will make an attempt to turn CSV and TSV files uploaded by the user into tabular data, using the `Apache CSV parser <https://commons.apache.org/proper/commons-csv/>`_, with one added modification:

+.. note:: In case of a CSV file, two different scenarios will be tried.
+First, parser will attempt to treat the semicolon ``;`` sign as a separator.
+If this attempt fails,  comma ``,`` sign will be tried.
+We added this feature as an attempt to meet the needs of users exporting their CSV files from Microsoft Excel software, where semicolon is infamously the default separator.

 Main formatting requirements
 -----------------------------